 Before joining ABC News in 2008 where he started at ABC News Radio, Gutman was a Jerusalem-based reporter for seven years, covering every major conflict in the Middle East.

-Gutman was raised in Westfield, N.J.
+Gutman is married and a father of two.
 He is a graduate of Williams College in Massachusetts.